Skip to main content

 Create

 Pass a pointer to an entity.
-Auto-increment IDs and timestamp fields are set automatically:
+By default, auto-increment IDs and timestamp fields are set automatically:

 func (s *BlogService) createAuthor(ctx context.Context, name, email string) (*Author, error) {